-- Develops programs to educate fraternity members about challenges facing the Greek community.
+- Develops programs to educate fraternity members about challenges facing the fraternity and sorority community.

 - Develops programs aimed at building scholarship, leadership, service and brotherhood among individual fraternity members.

 - Develops new programs to assist chapters and presidents regarding IFC and community values.